merdok/homebridge-webos-tv/README.md

 - `pollingInterval` [optional]
 The TV state background polling interval in seconds. **Default: 5**
 - `hideTvService` [optional]
 Wheter to hide the TV service.
-This is recommended if your TV supports native HomeKit integration since the TV accessory already exists.  **Default: false**
+This is recommended if your TV supports native HomeKit integration, since the TV accessory already exists.  **Default: false**
 - `inputs` [optional]
 Inputs which should appear under the *Inputs* list on yor TV accessory. **Default: "" (disabled)**
   - Set an array of app IDs or objects as the value.
 An object needs to have the *appId* and *name* property